The Power of Microgreens in Indoor Farming

 Flavor and Culinary Versatility

-One of the most exciting aspects of microgreens is their incredible flavour.
+One of the most exciting aspects of microgreens is their incredible flavor.
 These tiny greens offer an explosion of taste, ranging from mild to spicy, depending on the variety.
-Common microgreen flavours include peppery arugula, tangy radish, and refreshing cilantro.
-Their concentrated flavour profile allows chefs and home cooks to add freshness to salads, sandwiches, soups, and desserts.
+Common microgreen flavors include peppery arugula, tangy radish, and refreshing cilantro.
+Their concentrated flavor profile allows chefs and home cooks to add freshness to salads, sandwiches, soups, and desserts.

 Environmental Benefits of Indoor Microgreen Farming